capejs/capejs/content/tutorials/capejs_primer/14_updating_task.md

 ----

-On [Next lexture](../15_deleting_task), I'll run the function to delete the task.
+On [the next lexture](../15_deleting_task), I'll run the function to delete the task.
 What's going to happen?

 I hope you, readers, try to think it as the practice.